fabiofelix/LLMVis/README.md

   pip install -r requirements.txt
 ```

-  - If one wants to run only the Visualization system, use
+  - If one wants to run only the Visualization tool

 ```
   pip install -r requirements_vis.txt
 ```

+## **Extract information**

-3. Run the following code to extract the features
+1. Run the following code to extract the features

 ```
   python extract_features.py